Landris18/MD-Calculator/README.md

 # MD-Calculator

 Simple calculator made with Lazarus Pascal.
-To be improved.
+To be improved...